andyluo7/RyzenAI-cloud-to-client-demo/example/resnet50/README.md

-# Getting Started Example
+# Getting Started Example with Resnet50

-This example uses the ResNet-50 model from PyTorch Hub to demonstrate the process of preparing, quantizing, and deploying a model using Ryzen AI.
+This example uses the Resnet50 model from PyTorch Hub to demonstrate the process of preparing, quantizing, and deploying a model using Ryzen AI.